Winner and Runners-Up

 Sokeen, Age 12, St Columbas NS, Dublin, Ireland.

-Following on from the hugely successful 2019 Dubliners Short Story Competition (organised by Dr Anne Marie D’Arcy as part of the James Joyce: Apocalypse & Mediaevalism in Marsh’s Library exhibition), we are teaming up with Marsh’s Library again to launch our annual Bloomsday Writing Competition.
+Following on from the hugely successful 2019 Dubliners Short Story Competition (organised by Dr Anne Marie D’Arcy as part of the James Joyce: Apocalypse & Mediaevalism in Marsh’s Library exhibition), and our James Joyce 20-21 last year, the Museum of Childhood Ireland Education team are teaming up with Marsh’s Library again to launch our annual Bloomsday Writing Competition.